Spring 2024 First-Year Housing Registration

 All housing-related actions and process happen via the Campus Living eServices Portal.

-You can claim your NetID online at GW Information Technology.
+You can claim your UserID online at GW Information Technology.

 Ensure that you have made your deposit to the university and it has been processed.
 This can take a few days.

-Make sure that you have created a NetID and that you have waited 24-48 hours for it to sync with our housing system.
+Make sure that you have created a UserID and that you have waited 24-48 hours for it to sync with our housing system.

 The application works the best on the Chrome browser.
 Make sure you are running the latest version of any browser you are using and that pop-up blockers are turned off.